Sandra Hughes - Producing Artistic Director, Writer, Choreographer, Director, Actor, Spoken Word Performer, Mask Performer, Flutist, Teaching Artist

 Sandra is a vetted member of the National League of American Pen Women.
 The Sandra L. Hughes Theater Collection housed at the Jerome Lawrence and Robert E. Lee Theater Research Institute at the Ohio State University documents her professional career.

 Sandra has taught as an adjunct professor, instructor and artist in residence at Antioch College, the University of Akron and Lake Erie College.
 She has served as a teaching and performing artist for the Woodruff Arts Center, Phillips Exeter Academy, Dekalb School of the Arts, Aero International Festival (DK).
 Sandra teaches ongoing creative writing classes for adults for the Atlanta-Fulton County Public Library System and Fulton County government senior citizen facilities in Georgia as well as acting classes for adults at The Mask Center in Atlanta.
-She also provides arts programming for under-resourced, at-risk and traumatized populations with support from the Georgia Council for the Arts, Fulton County Arts and Culture and the City of Atlanta, Mayor’s Office of Cultural Affairs.
+She also provides arts programming that includes senior citizens, youth and those who are experiencing or have experienced homelessness with support from the Georgia Council for the Arts, Fulton County Arts and Culture and the City of Atlanta, Mayor’s Office of Cultural Affairs.

 Sandra’s spoken word album, Kairos, includes her original flute compositions with solo piano by Grammy-nominated composer John Burke.